 Lynn Gallagher-Ford, PhD, RN, DPFNAP, NE-BC

-Director, the Center for Transdisciplinary Evidence-based Practice; Clinical Associate Professor, College of Nursing; and Director, the Helene Fuld Health Trust National Institute for EBP at The Ohio State University.
+Director, the Center for Transdisciplinary Evidence-based Practice; Clinical Associate Professor, College of Nursing; and Senior Director, the Helene Fuld Health Trust National Institute for EBP at The Ohio State University.

 Lynn Gallagher-Ford is director of the Center for Transdisciplinary Evidence-based Practice at The Ohio State University College of Nursing, where her work is dedicated to research, education and consultation focused on the development, promotion, integration, implementation and sustainability of evidence-based practice in both academic and clinical settings.

 Gallagher-Ford’s clinical background in maternal-child health and nursing administration spans 30 years.
 She served in a variety of roles ranging from bedside clinician to chief nursing officer, in which she gained extensive experience and expertise in teaching and implementing evidence-based practice in real-world clinical settings.